 Capitola is a fun place I like to visit with my out-of-town guests on a weekday.
 While I’m not a fan of the crowds on weekends, there is ample parking available and plenty of activities to accommodate everyone.
 Even when busy, Capitola is worth a visit.
 For more information about Capitola click here: Capitola Village Website

-This post was inspired by the WordPress Photo Challenge: Mirror.
+Photo Challenge Theme: Mirror.
 This weeks challenge was all about reflections.